modelfront/multilingual-nlp/README.md

 ---
 ## The problem

+So you have an NLP system - a chat bot, a search engine, NER, a classifier... - working well for English.

+And you want to make it work for other languages - or even for all languages.

 ---
 ### Examples

-- Classification
-- Search - commerce
+- Classifying comments on a social network

+- Searching across products in a marketplace

-- Search - Polixis
+- Search across person and company names (Polixis)

 ---
 ## Approaches

+We see a few common approaches:

+#### Real data
-- Manually create more labelled training data for each language
+Manually create more labelled training data for each language

+#### Hack
-- Machine-translate at inference/query time
+Machine-translate at inference or query time

+#### Artificial data
-- Machine-translate the training data
+Machine-translate the training data

+#### Zero-shot
-- Use a cross-lingual model like BERT or LASER and hope for transfer learning
+Use a cross-lingual model like BERT or LASER and hope for transfer learning

+Or combinations of multiple approaches.

 ---

 ### Trade-offs
 Ease
 Simplicity
 Data requirements
 Language support
 Accuracy
 Speed
 Price
 ...

 ### Decision inputs
 How accurate?
 How many languages?
 How much labelled data?
 How much throughput/speed?
 How much effort?
-How frequent?
-(Retraining)
+How often does the dataset update?

 ---